 At some point patriarchy has been re-established.
 The letters of the early church father may have been rewritten for that reason.
 For instance, 1 Corinthians 11:2-16 has been added later.10 It claims that the man is the head of the family.
 A similar claim is made in the First Epistle to Timothy.11 Scholars believe this letter was written later on and not by Paul like the letter claims.

 A woman might like to see a man sacrifice himself to prove his love for her.
 And you may never love God enough.
 Christians see Jesus as a sacrificial lamb.12 It might appear that God didn’t even care for Jesus.
-So if someone ever finds himself in the same position as Jesus may have found himself in, he might at first not be enticed by the proposition, until he realises that he may have no choice.
+So if someone ever finds himself in the same position as Jesus may have found himself in, he might at first not be enticed by the proposition, until he accepts that he has no choice, and that he could be the luckiest man that ever existed.
 Perhaps he should look at the bright side of life.
-After all, we may all just exist to entertain God.

 Life’s a piece of shit